Moa1er/augre/README.md

 ### Dependencies :

-You need cargo installed to compile the code
+You need cargo installed to compile the code: https://itsfoss.com/install-rust-cargo-ubuntu-linux/

+Also, you need openssl:

 Ubuntu: sudo apt install libssl-dev